Ryback: Persona and reception

 According to Mike Johnson of PWInsider, Dolph Ziggler received a concussion from a stiff clothesline by Reeves in a January 2014 match, with Johnson reporting that this damaged Reeves's reputation among peers along with ongoing complaints of his recklessness – a reason why his recent pushes were aborted.
 In November 2014, CM Punk labelled Reeves as a "steroid guy" and said that wrestling him "took 20 years off" his life, while also claiming that Reeves purposely broke his ribs.
 Reeves denied the notion that he is a hazardous wrestler, and claimed that he would not be placed in matches with top WWE stars if he were as unsafe as some have claimed.
 Veteran wrestler Chris Jericho also dismissed the allegations of dangerous in-ring performance directed at Reeves, saying: "Having worked with [him], I've never seen those types of things... it was always fun".
 Former WWE producer Arn Anderson said he never "had an issue working with him on matches or anything.
 He was always very, very easy to work with".

 Former World Champion Mark Henry said of Reeves's reputation: "A lot of his peers look at him as difficult.
 A lot of his peers looked at him as dangerous."
 He also expressed displeasure with Reeves "talk[ing] shit" about the industry (including once labelling it "fake"), which Henry said had drawn the ire of many other wrestlers besides himself.

+In 2016, he petitioned the Clark County, Nevada court to change his legal name to "Ryback Allen Reeves", citing the ring name as a brand he created and wished to retain control over.